io-digital/ethereumj-android/README.md

 # ethereumj-android

-this project is an android-friendly redistribution of [ether.camp's](http://ether.camp) ethereumj. it depends on [spongycastle](https://rtyley.github.io/spongycastle/) to provide a comprehensive security implementation suitable for generating ethereum-compatible private keys.
+This project is an Android-friendly redistribution of [ether.camp's](http://ether.camp) ethereumj.
+It depends on [SpongyCastle](https://rtyley.github.io/spongycastle/) to provide a comprehensive security implementation suitable for generating Ethereum-compatible private keys.

+## Legal

+ethereumj is distributed under the MIT license by ether.camp ([LICENSE](https://github.com/ethereum/ethereumj/blob/develop/LICENSE))